-Brett Donahe serves as both a litigation and transactional attorney.
-He has a broad array of experience that includes assisting with high-value corporate transactions and drafting appellate briefs.
+Brett Donahe serves as both a transactional and litigation attorney.
+Brett has a broad array of experience that includes assisting with high-value corporate transactions and drafting appellate briefs.
 Through his close attention to detail and persistence, Brett strives to meet and exceed each client’s individualized needs.
-While maintaining a transactional and litigation practice, his primary areas of emphasis are corporate organization and governance, securities and corporate finance, mergers and acquisitions, white-collar criminal defense and internal investigations, and complex civil litigation.
+While maintaining a transactional and litigation practice, his primary areas of emphasis are corporate organization and governance, securities and corporate finance, mergers and acquisitions, and complex civil litigation.

 Complex Civil Litigation: Brett has participated in the representation of companies and corporate constituents in lawsuits pertaining to a variety of commercial matters.
 He has experience in all facets of the litigation process, from discovery to appellate work.